 When creating your schedule, high-priority tasks, or non-negotiables, should be the first things you schedule in.
 Make sure you schedule them at times where you know you’re most likely to do them.
 Like I mentioned above, if you’re not a morning person, for example, don’t schedule those tasks early in the morning.

-Once those are scheduled in, you can start scheduling the other tasks you’d like to accomplish that week.
+Once those are scheduled, you can start scheduling the other tasks you’d like to accomplish that week.
 Keep in mind that you shouldn’t schedule things one after the other as it’s very likely you’ll end up not doing them.
 Scheduling in breaks and as important as scheduling in actual tasks.

 ELIMINATE AS MUCH FRICTION BETWEEN YOU AND A TASK AS POSSIBLE

-all the work that you’ll have to put in just to set your space so that you can exercise.
+All the work that you’ll have to put in just to set your space so that you can exercise.
 This is a fairly easy thing to resolve: have your workout gear somewhere easily accessible, and preferably somewhere you can see it often so that you’ll be reminded to workout.